 E-Bikes are gradually transforming into credible car alternatives.
 For instance, despite being smaller and a lot less powerful than cars, cargo e-bikes can carry a number of items from groceries to deliveries and even your kids if large (and comfortable) enough.
 So how do you decide which electric cargo bike is right for you?

-When choosing a cargo e-bike, you should consider factors such as power (and stability), comfort, accessories, and type of e-bike.
-You should also choose an electric cargo bike based on the amount and kind of cargo you’ll be carrying.
+When choosing an electric cargo bike, you should consider factors such as power (and stability), comfort, accessories, and type of e-bike.
+You should also choose a cargo e-bike based on the amount and kind of cargo you’ll be carrying.

 Understanding Power and Stability